 United Black Student Conference (UBSC)

-With the support of the Black Student Union (BSU), the Performance Writers club and programs such as Summer Bridge and UMOJA along with community members, we will reenergize a passion for learning, strengthen their unyielding character and spark the minds of the future leaders, parents and law makers that will lead us to success.
+UBSC was planned by a committee with leadership from the Black Student Union (BSU) and Umoja Community Club (UCC) with the support of the Student Equity Department and Student Life and Leadership (SLL) along with community members.
+We will reenergize a passion for learning, strengthen their unyielding character, and spark the minds of the future leaders, parents, and law makers that will lead us to success.